Commons Speaker criticises Boris Johnson for Jimmy Savile slur against Starmer

 “I want to see more compassionate, reasonable politics in this House and that sort of comment can only inflame opinions and generate disregard for this House.”

-The controversy has blown up after a beleaguered Mr Johnson – fighting for survival after Sue Gray’s Partygate report – tried to turn the attention onto the Labour leader.
+The controversy has blown up after a beleaguered Mr Johnson – fighting for survival after Sue Gray’s Partygate report – tried to turn attention onto the Labour leader instead.

-Sir Keir was “a former director of public prosecutions – although he spent most of his time prosecuting journalists and failing to prosecute Jimmy Savile, as far as I can make out””, the prime minister alleged.
+Sir Keir was “a former director of public prosecutions – although he spent most of his time prosecuting journalists and failing to prosecute Savile, as far as I can make out”, the prime minister alleged.

-The claim is false because, although Sir Keir was the head of the Crown Prosecution Service, at the time of Savile’s crimes, but he was not the reviewing lawyer for the case.
+The claim is false because, although Sir Keir was the head of the Crown Prosecution Service at the time of Savile’s crimes, but he was not the reviewing lawyer for the case.

+Earlier, the deputy prime minister Dominic Raab admitted he had no facts to “justify” the allegation – but defended it as part of “the cut and thrust of parliamentary debates”.

+Mr Johnson’s spokesman refused to repeat his claim, arguing it would breach “the principle of civil service impartiality”, but insisted he “stands by” it.

 Register for free to continue reading